DjangoGirls/tutorial/en/django_installation/README.md

 on Linux
 > If you get an error when calling pip on Ubuntu 12.04 please run `python -m pip install -U --force-reinstall pip` to fix the pip installation in the virtualenv.

 That's it!
 You're now (finally) ready to create a Django application!
-But to do that, you need a nice program to write your code in...